banool/comp30018-assn1/README.txt

 Be careful using this script as it utilises multiprocessing and will quickly take control over pretty much 100% CPU usage.
 The parameters are easy enough to change within the script though (map.Pool), so it shouldn't be a worry.

+The .csv files are just there because I vaguely referenced them in my report, they're the manually checked tweets.